sadsotti/helper-bot/README.md

 # **Helper Bot 🐱 – Discord AI Assistant**

 Discord bot developed in Python that uses AI to answer user questions and provide technical assistance directly in chat.
-It is lightweight, easy to configure, and ready to run either locally or on platforms like Railway.
+It is lightweight, easy to configure, and ready to run either locally or on platforms like WispByte.

 ---